 This factsheet looks at workplace conflict, how mediation can help resolve different disputes, and what it entails.
 It outlines the process, including what sort of situations mediation can help with, who should be involved, and when mediation should be called upon.
 Importantly, it also considers when mediation might not be appropriate.
 Finally, it offers guidance on implementing mediation.

-This factsheet was last updated by Jake Young: Research Associate, CIPD
+This factsheet was last updated by Jonny Gifford, Senior Adviser for Organisational Behaviour, CIPD

 Research explores how to manage rejection in the workplace to minimise negative outcomes with practical tips for people professionals and managers

 How employers can support employees affected by the conflict, whether in region or globally

 A look at the positive measures of employee relations in the NHS, and areas for action and improvement